mbbatukan/mbbatukan.github.io/_sources/index.md

 > **Note: This website is currently under construction.
 Some pages and text will be published once it's ready.
 Thank you for your patience.**

 # About me
-Will be updated soon.
+I'm an inventor, a PhD student, and (most importantly) an emotionally artistic person.
+You won’t believe it, eh!

 <p align="center">
 <img src="./_static/me1.JPG" alt="Image 1" width="750"/>
 </p>
 <br>

+Some of my hobbies include snowboarding...

 <p align="center">
 <img src="./_static/me2.JPG" alt="Image 2" width="750"/>